As detailed in our Cookie Policy,

 External Links

-Creech Barrow Auxiliary Unit Patrol
+Creech Patrol

-Lots of information on the patrol and its Operational Base. http://www.coleshillhouse.com/creech-barrow-auxiliary-unit-patrol.php
+Lots of information on the patrol and its Operational Base. https://www.staybehinds.com/patrol/creech-patrol

 On the corner of Meadow Court Close about halfway along Wimborne Road in Moordown, Bournemouth is a simple black marble memorial.